 - Cast: Leon, Doug E. Doug, Rawle D. Lewis, Malik Yoba, John Candy

 Loosely based on the true story of the Jamaica national bobsleigh team's debut in competition during the 1988 Winter Olympics, Cool Runnings is a delight for the entire family.
 Needless to say, the team fights many odds, including a reluctant coach, to finally be able to compete.

 The movie perfectly balances humour and heart, delivering a touching story about a bunch of determined underdogs.
 You'll be rooting for them in no time.

 - Cast: Margot Robbie, Sebastian Stan, Allison Janney

 I, Tonya follows the life of figure skater Tonya Harding and revolves around her connection to the 1994 attack on rival Nancy Kerrigan.
 A piercing portrayal of Harding's life and career, the movie is a tragic and compelling tale of ambition – one that will also make you laugh a lot.

 Margot Robbie shines in the lead role as a fighter who had to overcome all sorts of hardship and abuse to make something of herself.
-Moreover, the movie shows a different side of Harding than you might have seen in the news – to the point where it might make you rethink the infamous incident.
+The movie also shows a different side of Harding than you might have seen in the news – to the point where it might make you rethink the infamous incident.

 - Year: 2014

-- Cast: Steve Carell, Channing Tatum, and Mark Ruffalo
+- Cast: Steve Carell, Channing Tatum, Mark Ruffalo

 This chilling movie, which is based on true events, follows a multimillionaire sponsor who invites Olympic wrestlers and brothers Mark and Dave to form a wrestling facility called Foxcatcher.
 However, their lives change when they face a horrible tragedy.